Header Background Image

 “Ships can’t crawl over land,” she asserts as if revealing newfound knowledge.

 “What battle king in his right mind brings ships over land?”
 Aedan squats on a rock and studies the fleas nesting in her oily hair.
-“Those ships will make shore and shit blood-thirsty soldiers with legs capable of crawling over just about anything with dirt upon it,”
+“Those ships will make shore and shit blood-thirsty soldiers with legs capable of crawling over just about anything,”

 Begat looks after him.
 “That one will die first, I reckon,”